min2ha/ukwa-site/content/target/43157/index.en.md

   "subject": "EU Referendum"
 }

-# EU Law Analysis: Referendum Briefing 3: Does the EU have a ‘democratic deficit’?

 The EU is regularly accused from suffering a ‘democratic deficit’.
 In particular, it is often asserted that all EU decisions are made by the EU Commission – who are ‘unelected bureaucrats’.
 As we demonstrate in this post, this criticism is clearly invalid.
 It fundamentally misunderstands (a) the powers that the Commission has – and more generally how decisions are made in the European Union; and (b) the way in which the European Commission gets into office.